IVSoftware/IVSoftware.Portable.GlyphProvider/README.md

 This is what makes the scheme portable: the source of truth for glyph identity lives in embedded JSON, not in platform-specific font mechanics.

 ⚠️ The `.ttf` file itself is still subject to platform import rules.
 MAUI, WPF, WinForms, etc. each require you to register or package fonts according to their own conventions.
-The `GlyphProvider` does not replace that step—it complements it by providing a uniform, declarative way to resolve glyphs across platforms.
+The `GlyphProvider` does not replace that step - it complements it by providing a uniform, declarative way to resolve glyphs across platforms.

 ---